alongutm/Ride-Sharing-Application/README.md

 # BGRide
-This application is a ride sharing app for Ben Gurion university
+This application is a ridesharing app for Ben Gurion university students. developed by Aviv Amsalem & Alon Gutman.